yoyoberenguer/PythonFireFx/README.md

   colors defined by HSL (hue, saturation and luminescence values) that can also be set dynamically to change the colors overtime
 - Border flames (option to burn only the side of the screen/texture).
-This option is designed to work with symmetrical surface (same with and length)
+This option is designed to work with symmetrical surface (same width and height)

 ## Tested under windows x64 platform.